 It was the same for me and in the process I learned that risk and money management as well as planning, documenting and learning from my trades was essential for continuous learning and increased profitability.
 So I started looking for an online tool that would accommodate all my requirements in these areas but found none.
 Once again, as when I started the company I mentioned in the beginning, I had a need that current products in the market could not fulfill so in 2011 I decided to have TradeBench built.
 We've been online since and are constantly improving it for our users including myself.

-In my own trading accounts, my yearly returns now average around 15% which to me is very satisfactory as I am quite risk-averse.
-I diversify on both strategy and asset class level and use medium to long term, long only, non-leveraged strategies based on the academically acclaimed momentum factor through Falcon Invest (see my PS. below) and also have investments in a Danish value fund as well as few select stock picks.
+In my own trading accounts, my yearly returns now average around 13% which to me is very satisfactory as I am quite risk-averse.
+I diversify on both strategy and asset class level and use medium to long term, long only, non-leveraged strategies based on the academically acclaimed momentum factor through Falcon Invest (see my PS. below).
+Besides those investments I also have investments in a Danish value fund as well as few select individual stock picks.
 When I occasionally do short term trading, I use a long/short swing trade strategy, fading overbought or oversold conditions (US stocks only).

 I sincerely hope you'll enjoy using TradeBench and will become more profitabale using it.
 My team and I look forward to serving you and hearing from you if you have any questions and would also love to hear about any ideas you may have that can further improve TradeBench to be the best online trading journal and trade planning tool available.

 Founder & CEO, TradeBench